aws-samples/terraform-eks-workshop/workshop/content/_index.en.md

 ![EKS](/images/3-service-animated.gif)

-In this workshop, we will explore how to setup and configure the Amazon Elastic Kubernetes Service using Terraform
+In this workshop, we will explore how to setup and configure the Amazon Elastic Kubernetes Service (EKS) using Terraform.